Migrating toward Happiness

 About the Author

 Tara O'Grady was an English teacher who became a jazz singer, recording artist and songwriter.
 She has released five albums of jazz, blues and folk music and performs with her band all over the world.
 This is her first book.
-She is the daughter of Irish immigrants and lives in New York City.
+She is the daughter of Irish immigrants and lives in the Hudson Valley, New York.

 She has a "thing" for butterflies.